ariellepollock/project-1-game/README.md

 ## Easter Egg
-there's a hidden immunity idol out there, if you find it it's yours and you are guaranteed immunity (an automatic win)!
+there's a hidden immunity idol out there, if you find it it's yours and you are guaranteed immunity (an automatic win)! but watch out, there's also an item out there that might remove you from the game (an instant loss)

 ## Player's Directions:
 OUTWIT OUTPLAY OUTLAST